 There are many options you and your medical team can try to control these problems, including medication, changes to your diet and changes to your eating behaviour.

-Our booklet Life after transplant: An essential guide to diet and physical activity has lots of information and advice on how to cope with these side effects.
+Our booklet Life after transplant: An essential guide to diet and physical activity (PDF 3025KB) has lots of information and advice on how to cope with these side effects.

 Many patients will have to deal with a certain level of pain during their recovery.
 It can happen in different parts of your body including your nerves, bones, joints and other organs.